Civilian Student FAQ

 Are there opportunities for civilian students to gain leadership experience?

 Leadership is at the core of a Norwich education whether you join the Corps of Cadets or not.
-Civilian students participate in the Honor Council, student government, Campus Activities Board (CAB) and dozens of sports, clubs and organizations.
+Civilian students participate in the Honor Committee, student government, Campus Activities Board (CAB) and dozens of sports, clubs and organizations.

 How integrated are the civilian and military students?